Man from Del Monte: Original campaign

 The original campaign ran 25 television advertisements in 30 countries between 1985 and 1991.
 The advertisement featured the "man from Del Monte", an inspector for the food company who travelled the world checking the quality of produce before approving it to be sold under the Del Monte brand.
 The advertisements typically opened with a soft-focus pan shot of a fruit plantation with workers preparing goods.
 The man from Del Monte then often arrived in a flamboyant means such as by seaplane, helicopter or sports car.
 The man, European wearing a tropical linen suit and Panama hat, examined the fruit crop while the workers looked on nervously.
 After tasting the fruit, the man signalled his approval, upon which the workers burst into celebration exclaiming "The man from Del Monte, he say yes!".
 The man never spoke but indicated his approval with a nod and extension of the index finger.
 The campaign was masterminded by American marketing company McCann Erickson.

 Actor

-The actor throughout the campaign was the Briton Brian Jackson.
+One of the actors used in the campaign was British actor Brian Jackson.
 An American actor had originally been cast, but test screenings showed the audience considered him a sinister figure.
 Del Monte recognised that most of its customers were female and wanted to depict a trusted male character; they set requirements that the part be played by a white, cosmopolitan-looking man, aged over 40.
 A casting director at Thames Television recommended Jackson as meeting the brief and, after a one-off casting in London, he was selected for the part.

 Jackson was contracted to appear in five television advertisements a year, made for various national branches of Del Monte.
-Jackson appeared as the man in all of the advertisements with the exception of one scene where the man cut up pineapples; Jackson's schedule left him unable to film and a stand-in was used for his hands.
+Jackson's schedule left him unable to appear in one of the films and a stand-in was used for his hands.

+British actor Edward Jewesbury also appeared as "the man" in one of the campaign's advertisements.